 If your skin burns quickly in the sun, you are most likely a cool tone.
 And if your skin tans easily you are a warm tone.

 If you have spent more than an hour in the sun you probably already know this answer, and it is not necessary to go out and complete this test!
 This test is not easy to determine if you are neutral as your skin can react either way.

 You want to flip your wrist and look at your veins for this analysis.

-You are a cool tone if your veins appear a bluish or purplish color.
-If your veins appear a green color, you are a warm tone.
+You are a cool tone if your veins appear a bluish or purplish.
+If your veins appear green, you are a warm tone.

-You’re most likely neutral if you have both colors!
+You’re most likely neutral if you have both!

 Eye and Hair Color